kailash-manasarovar/statement/docs/timeline/2023/july.md

 - https://x.com/1FRGVN/status/1671791604066136066
 - https://x.com/1FRGVN/status/1685697886325993472

+## `@JackChardwood`

+- This is another account I have which I did not use very much at all.
+In fact, there are zero tweets on this account from June 2023.
+- However, from about mid-July, hackers will target this account extensively for about a year, then all activity stops again.
+- We'll look at this more closely.

 ## Google search

 - Elon Musk makes it impossible to stalk accounts unless you are logged in.